aliasadi54/testlinux/README.md

-# PdLinux Aur And Custom Packages
+# PdLinux AUR And Custom Packages